asreview-simulation/asreview-simulation/README.md

 ## Application Programming Interface (API)

-For a full overview of the API, see `tests/api/test_api.py`.
+For a full overview of the API, see `tests/api/test_api.py` and https://asreview-simulation.github.io/asreview-simulation.
 Here is an example:

 ```python
 import os